No more second guessing.

 Another way to create a cohesive look is to repeat hair tones.

-Motofumi “Poggy” Kogi (Creative Director of United Arrows & Sons) who example loves controlled chaos.
+Motofumi “Poggy” Kogi (Creative Director of United Arrows & Sons) loves controlled chaos.
 Above, Poggy has repeated black for consistency.
 Echoing his dark beard is his herringbone waistcoat, dark tie, and the black checks of his flannel blouson.
 Though his clothes combine disparate workwear and sartorial styles, the use of black unifies them.
-Similarly, note how Poggy’s cap visually substitutes for his hair and how its grey tones are reflected in the blouson’s large checks, his folio and his flannel trousers.
+Similarly, note how Poggy’s cap is a visual substitute for his hair and how its grey tones are reflected in the blouson’s large checks, his folio and his flannel trousers.
 Thoughtful colour coordination transcends clothing genres.

 Lauren Yates (blogger @ Ponytail Journal) pulls off an equally crazy combo.
 In the outfit above, her auburn hair is echoed in different shades of browns – from her chocolate overalls to the cappuccino buttons of her balmacaan coat.
 The repetition of tones makes her outfit visually consistent, despite the multiple textures and silhouettes, and their similar hues helps lift the colours in her face.

 You can combine approaches to get some pretty interesting results.